CREATE SUCCESS by

 Allow yourself to physically feel exactly what that success would be like.
 Use all your senses!
 Imagine what it would be like, what images you would see, what sounds you would hear.
 Let your imagination fill in all the details and then hold that image to you, revisiting it as often as you like.
 You are retraining your subconscious mind to create and maintain that new reality on your behalf.

 Decision-Making Cycle of Events

-Thanks to Tutorialspoint, here is a chart for you to use in making sure you complete all the steps and then evaluation your decisions after they have been implemented.
+Thanks to Tutorialspoint, here is a chart for you to use in making sure you complete all the steps and then evaluate your decisions after they have been implemented.
 You might want to go to their website to take advantage of their tools for decision-making.

 I now have to put this into practice to see how best to expend my energies and time in 2018.
 I would love to hear from you about the kinds of decisions you must make and how any of these tools may help you.
 Also, let me know if you are interested in some of my basic business and writing training classes.
 Happy New Year!

 Do It The Write Way!
 Let My Fingers Do Your Talking!